antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 If you visit the Code Sandbox link, you can download the repo and begin testing using the Create React App scripts in the `package.json` file.
 You'll be able to pick up right where I left off and begin adding some new features.
-Here's a few things you could implement:
+Here are a few things you could implement:

 * Hiding the 'Edit' and 'Remove' controls when the user opens the inline editing experience